-Do it yourself or let an agent do it for you.
-Doing it yourself will save you some money, but will cost a lot of time
+Extend your Visa on Arrival yourself or let an agent do it for you.
+Doing it yourself will save you some money, but will cost a lot of time.

 Extend your Bali visa through an agent

-The price of the visa extension is 250.000 rupiah, but if you extend your visa through and agent, the price will be around 3 times that- If you ask me it is worth the extra money, because extending your visa yourself is quite a hassle- see below.
+The price of the visa extension is 350.000 rupiah or US$35, but if you extend your visa through and agent, the price will be around 3 times that- If you ask me it is worth the extra money, because extending your visa yourself is quite a hassle- see below.

 You can find an agent in all the main tourist areas in Bali.
 Usually travel agents will offer the service.
 The process will usually take at least 3 days and you need to hand over your passport and a copy of your plane ticket.